Director: Dr. Tabitha Hart

 What kinds of internships do COMM students do?

-COMM students engage in a wide variety of internships.
-They work with for-profits, non-profits, schools, universities, and government organizations.
-Some work with other SJSU departments.
-Our interns do advertising, advising, fundraising, public relations, marketing, media campaigns, teaching, sales, strategic communications, and many other types of skilled communication work.
-Some of the organizations that our students have worked for are Cisco, Greenpeace, Merrill Lynch, NBC News, the San Jose Business Journal, the San Jose Sharks, SJSU Athletics and Target, just to name a few.
+COMM students engage in a wide variety of paid and unpaid internships.
+They work with for-profits, non-profits, schools, universities, government organizations, and even other SJSU departments.
+COMM interns do advertising, advising, broadcasting, fundraising, public relations, marketing, media campaigns, teaching, sales, strategic communications, and many other types of skilled communication work.
+COMM interns have worked for Cisco, Greenpeace, Merrill Lynch, NBC News, the San Jose Business Journal, the San Jose Sharks, SJSU Athletics and Target, just to name a few.

 I don’t have an internship, but I want one.
 What should I do?